• Skip to primary navigation

 What’s our secret sauce?

 Honestly, it’s you!
-Umbrella gathers 180 billion internet requests from over 100 million enterprise and consumer users, across 190 countries every day, at the moment a request is made — which gives us a statistically significant data set.
+Umbrella gathers 180 billion internet requests from over 100 million enterprise and consumer users, across more than 190 countries every day, at the moment a request is made — which gives us a statistically significant data set.
 Plus, we leverage threat intelligence from Cisco Talos, one of the largest commercial threat intelligence teams in the world with more than 300 researchers.

 Our real-time DNS data is also enriched with diverse public and private data feeds, giving us a unique window into the internet.
 We feed huge volumes of global internet activity into a combination of statistical and machine learning models to identify new attacks being staged on the internet.
 We use this data to predict emerging threats by analyzing how attackers leverage criminal infrastructures on the internet to launch attacks.